Fourteenth Sunday in Ordinary Time, Year A

 Reflect, today, on how ready and willing you are to face the hostility of the world.
 You should not react with similar hostility, rather, you must strive to have courage and strength to endure any and every persecution with the help, strength and wisdom of Christ.

-Lord, give me strength, courage and wisdom as I live my faith in a world hostile to You.
+Lord of perfect strength, give me strength, courage and wisdom as I live my faith in a world hostile to You.
 May I respond with love and mercy in the face of harshness and misunderstanding.
 Jesus, I trust in You.

 Our Hidden Life